BOISE, Idaho — 18 months into the pandemic, we could all use some cheering up.

 That's the goal of the local non-profit Mini Joys, taking miniature horses around the Treasure Valley to meet with children and seniors.

-Mini Joys founder Laurie Bell started the non-profit nine years ago, visiting special needs classrooms, foster homes, children's hospitals, and senior homes.
+Mini Joys founder Laurie Bell started the non-profit twelve years ago, visiting special needs classrooms, foster homes, children's hospitals, and senior homes.
 Groups can also visit the Mini Joys farm near Hidden Springs.

 We got to tag along as Laurie and a team of volunteers brought mini horses, Levi and Sophie, to The Terraces of Boise.